Dam998/shopify-monitor/README.md

 Open the config.json file and be careful to follow the rules below for proper operation

   - **mongodb_uri**: don't modify this url, it's not necessary, leave it like you found it.
-  - **webhook_url**: here you have to add your discord webhook url, monitor'll notify you at this url.
+  - **webhook_url**: this field is an array of string, here you have to add your discord webhook url, monitor'll notify you at this url. because is a array you can add more than 1 webhhok url
   - **discord_message_settings**: this field rappresent an object that permit you to customize discord message:
       - **botImage:** this rappresent the image of the bot, insert here an absolute URL to change it
       - **botName:** this rappresent the name of the bot